volatiletech/abcweb/README.md

 ## Features

-Most features can be removed on a per-app basis by specifying flags to the `abcweb new` command.
+A lot of these features can be removed on a per-app basis by specifying flags to the `abcweb new` command.

 * HTTP2 support